 - 1 tablespoon sweet almond oil (or jojoba oil)

-- 1 tablespoon organic spearmint leaves, finely chopped
+- 1 tablespoon spearmint leaves, finely chopped

 - 15 drops eucalyptus essential oil

 - 8 drops spearmint essential oil

 - Cut your soap into the amount of cubes you need.
 They are pre-scored into squares in the package, so they are fairly easy to cut up with a sharp knife.
 I like to lay them on the molds to help guesstimate how many I need, especially because I have several sizes of silicone molds and each is a little different.
 It is best to figure at least one more than you think you will need.